|

 reliability of SSDs

 makes them cheaper to own than replacing multiple failing hard disks.
-Also in
+When the

 RAID on its own.